Best Time to Visit Mount Rainier: Will the Mountain Be Out?

 Winter (December – February)

-Winter at Mount Rainier is all about snow activities, from snowshoeing to skiing.
+Winter at Mount Rainier means snow and all the ways to enjoy it, from snowshoeing and skiing to building snowmen.
 You can sign up for a ranger-guided snowshoe walk on weekends at Paradise or book a guided tour from Seattle.

 • Nisqually Vista Trail: A short, easy, stunning trail perfect for kids or adults just learning to snowshoe.